 Accounting advice, made awesome.

-A common question for growing companies who are considering outsourced accounting is: “What is the difference between bookkeeping and accounting?”
+A common question for growing companies who are considering outsourced accounting is: “What is the

 The Rule of 40 is a SaaS-specific metric to track your company’s financial health.
 It combines your profitability and growth into a measure of health.
 Put simply, if your growth rate and profit margin total more than 40%, then you can assume your SaaS company is in a good financial position.